mist64/cbmbus_doc/2 Bus Arbitration.md

 | `0x40` + _pa_ | `TALK`        | device _pa_ becomes talker; all other devices stop talking  |
 | `0x5F`        | `UNTALK`      | all devices stop talking                                    |

 For the `LISTEN` and `TALK` commands, the primary address of the device gets added to the code.
 The `UNLISTEN` and `UNTALK` commands correspond to the `LISTEN` and `TALK` with a primary address of 31.
-This restricts primary addresses to the range of 0 - 30.
+This is what restricts primary addresses to the range of 0-30.

 All devices receive and interpret command bytes, so for example, a `TALK` command for device 8 will implicitly cause device 9 to stop talking, in case it currently was a talker.